Last updated: July 20, 2010

 - Economy - Most GNU/Linux-distributions can be downloaded gratis and the same goes for a huge amount of applications for it.
 Furthermore comparatively modest hardware requirements mean you won't need to upgrade your hardware often.

-- Good conscience - Getting high quality gratis software legally, means less temptation to get unauthorized illegal copies of proprietary software.
+- Legality - Getting high quality gratis software legally, means less temptation to use unauthorized illegal copies of proprietary software.
 You also won't support a well-known monopolist with multiple convictions for abusing its dominant market position.

-- Trying something new - Simply trying something new and different is in itself motivating for many people.
+- Trying something new - Simply trying something new and different can in itself be motivating for many people.

 2.2 Challenges of switching

-While there are many advantages of using GNU/Linux, it can also be challenging.
+While there are many advantages of using GNU/Linux, it can also be challenging to switch to something new and different and less mainstream.

-- You'll need to unlearn much of what you've learnt using other operating systems.
+- Learning curve - You'll need to learn how to use a new and quite different operating system and some new applications too- and you'll need to unlearn much of what you've learnt using other operating systems.

-- You may miss familiar applications, typically Microsoft Office, Adobe Photoshop and most popular, big mainstream games.
+- Missing applications and games - You may miss familiar applications, typically Microsoft Office, Adobe Photoshop and most popular, big mainstream games.
+Dual boot, WINE or virtual machines offer partial solutions to this problem.
+And of course high quality native GNU/Linux alternatives exist.

 2.3 Strategy